JairJosafath/JobJam/README.md

    ```bash
    npm run deploy-dev
    ```

-5. **Set up environment variables**: Create a `.env` file in the root directory and add the necessary configuration (e.g., Cognito User Pool ID, etc.). you can use the .env.example file as a template.

 6. **Run the test scripts**: You can run the test scripts manually or use the npm scripts to run them.